Using Mulch or Decorative rock in Nanaimo, BC

 - Helps prevents weeds.

-A 2- to 3-inch layer of mulch naturally helps prevents weeds from sprouting and taking over the landscape by blocking their growth and access to sunlight.
+A 2- to 3-inch layer of mulch naturally helps prevents weeds from sprouting and taking over the area by blocking their growth and access to sunlight.

-How to Choose the Right mulch for you
+How to Choose the Right bark mulch for you

 Mulches can be made of many different materials—there are wood, rock, and synthetic.
 To get the benefit of improving the beds (in addition to the rest of the benefits), you’ll want to select a wood variety.
 A number of blends are made from natural recovered forest materials, not ground-up pallets or construction debris.